 • A "small update" updates the Observer application code and related programs but does not update/replace the underlying operating system or system components.
-For example, an update from 4.7.0 to 4.7.1 is a small update.
+For example, an update from 4.8.0 to 4.8.1 will in most cases be done as a small update.

-A small update can be executed from various update sources like network resource, http or DVD-ROM drive and can also be done via secure shell from a remote machine.
+A small update can be executed from various update sources like DVD, USB drive, network resource or http and can also be done via secure shell from a remote machine.

 • A "big update" updates everything, also the underlying operating system.
-Updating from release 4.0 to release 4.8, for example, is a big update.
+Updating from release 4.0 to release 5.0, for example, requires a big update.

-A big update can only be executed from the server console and a DVD-ROM drive needs to be connected directly to the server.
+A big update can only be executed from the server console and a DVD-ROM or USB drive needs to be connected directly to the server.

-If you are updating from a previous version of NETAVIS Observer or are running an unbundled system then please note that Observer 4.8 requires at least CentOS / RHEL 6.2 to work.
-This means that from Observer 4.4 and Observer 4.5 systems (using the bundled CentOS 6.2 or 6.4) a small update is sufficient to get Observer 4.8.
-For all other Observer systems a big update is required.
+If you are updating from a previous version of Netavis Observer or are running an unbundled system then please note that Observer 5.0 requires at least CentOS / RHEL 6.2 to work.
+This means that from Observer 4.4 and Observer 4.5 systems (using the bundled CentOS 6.2 or 6.4) a small update is sufficient to get Observer 5.0.
+For all older Observer systems, a big update is required.